uliang/Pig/README.md

 An illustration of reinforcement learning via the game Pig.

 ## Rules
-ig is a two player game played with the following rules.
+Pig is a two player game played with the following rules.

 Each player maintains his or her own personal score tally.
 The objective of the game is to reach a score of 100.
 Players take turns.
 On each turn, a player must decide between two actions "roll" and "hold":